DataDog/chaos-controller/docs/network_disruption_hosts.md

     <img src="../docs/img/network_hosts/nodes_label_small.png" height=330 width=600/>
 </kbd></p>

 The diagrams thus far seem to imply that all network interfaces have a routing table entry for any pod we wish to disrupt.
-For nodes with multiple interfaces, it is conceviable and likely that not all interfaces have routing table entries to the specified `hosts`.
+For nodes with multiple interfaces, it is conceivable and likely that not all interfaces have routing table entries to the specified `hosts`.
 The `chaos-controller` applies tc rules to all interfaces which it discovers by traversing all routing tables.

 ### Case 2: Disrupting an entire AZ
 Given a label which encompasses all nodes in an Availability Zone, `chaos-controller` can simulate zonal failures for one or more cloud services.